neurobiology-ut/PHILOW/README.md

 9) You can start the next round of annotation by selecting the merged_prediction directory as the mask dir in Annotation mode.

+##### IF YOU WANT TO SEGMENT CRISTAE AREA IN THE EM DATASET

+1) Plugins > napari-PHILOW > Predicter

+2) Select original dir : all slices must be in separate PNG and must be sequentially numbered (e.g. 000.png, 001.png ...)

+3) (Optional) Select cristae labels dir if you want to keep labels witch were used on training, and data management csv file

+4) Select model dir contains hdf5 file

+5) Select output dir for predicted labels

+6) Uncheck the box if you DO NOT want to use TAP (Three-Axis-Prediction)

+7) Click on the "Use cristae inference mode" button

+8) Select mitochondria mask dir : all label images should be named same as original images

+9) Click on the "predict" button

+10) Check the command line for the progress of prediction.
+If you want to stop in the middle, use ctrl+C.

+11) You can start the next round of annotation by selecting the merged_prediction directory as the mask dir in Annotation mode.

 ### Train and predict with Google Colab
 If you don't have a GPU machine, you can use Google Colab to perform GPU-based training and prediction for free.